-A global availability of documents is assured by incorporating pedocs into the German Education Portal, the central access to educational information, and by rendering pedocs searchable on the German Education Server and in search engines and library catalogues.
+A global availability of documents is assured by incorporating pedocs into the German Education Portal, the central access to educational information, and by rendering pedocs searchable on the German Education Server and in search engines.

 By providing pedocs, the DIPF offers researchers and authors an opportunity to self-archive their scholarly publications.
 By self-archiving their publications, researchers support and promote open access to scholarly information, an approach that is adopted by renowned research organisations and respective funding organisations in the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities , which is also endorsed by the Open Access Policy of the DIPF.

 pedocs enables you to publish electronic full texts quickly, without complications and free of charge.